Advice for our residents in the event of a flood

 This is a non emergency number but if anyone is in real danger then the emergency services should be contacted on 999.

-If you think there is a blockage or if your property has been flooded by a public sewer, please call Northern Ireland Water on 03457 440088, helpline available 24 hours a day.
-Further information on preventing blockages can be found on the Northern Ireland Water website: Blockages - Northern Ireland Water (niwater.com)
+Blocked Sewers: if you think there is a blockage or if your property has been flooded by a public sewer, please call Northern Ireland Water on 03457 440088, helpline available 24 hours a day.
+Further information on preventing blockages can be found on the Northern Ireland Water website: Blockages - Northern Ireland Water

 Preparing for flooding

-You may already know that you live or have a business in an area which has flooded before or is at risk of flooding.
+You may already know that you live or have a business in an area that has flooded before or is at risk of flooding.
 These are suggestions on being prepared for flooding: